 We take no commissions on sales, however, selling work, or work that is focused on being saleable is not what the gallery is for.
 Projects with strong commercial intent will not be accepted.

 The Gallery is supported entirely by grants.
 Our major contributor is Creative New Zealand, supplemented where possible by smaller grants from various other sources (including Dunedin City Council and Community Trust of Otago).
 Because our income is not stable the exact proportion of what we are able to provide is set annually.
 Should your project be accepted, financial conditions will be notified in writing well before the commencement of setup.

 Funding dependent, the gallery provides exhibiting artists an artist fee and assistance with marketing, installation, limited equipment and furniture, an opening and a rent-free, attended space.

 However, final responsibility for any additional installation consumables, display furniture, equipment, freight, travel and accommodation, as is necessary for the successful completion of the project, is the responsibility of the exhibitor, but we would be happy to help you as much as we can.

 Ways to seek additional funding for the exhibition of your work include: commercial sponsorship or in-kind support or donations, CNZ Creative Communities Scheme - administered by local councils, private trusts like the Olivia Spencer Bower Foundation, gaming and community trusts in your region and CNZ quick response grants.
 If you would like to investigate some of these options please contact the Director to discuss how we can assist you.

-The gallery owns two (older) data projectors, five TVs of varying sizes, four DVD players and limited display furniture, all of which need to be booked well in advance.
+The gallery owns four data projectors (two older, two newer), one flat screen TV, DVD players, media players and limited display furniture, all of which need to be booked well in advance.
 We will help source equipment for projects as much as we can, however final responsibility for installing the project remains with the exhibitors.